 Over time, a dark, dull spot develops that feels stiff or even hard.
 The scent settles deep into the fibres and is easily released when the furniture is used.
 In addition, bacterial growth may occur, which exacerbates the problem and requires additional hygiene measures.

-Always clean upholstery carefully.
+Always clean furniture fabrics with care.
 Never use hot water or abrasive cleaning agents, as these will spread or set the stain.
 A cleaner suitable for organic material and textiles is required here.
 Work with gentle, dabbing movements and ensure that the furniture can dry thoroughly afterwards.
 This prevents residual odours, discolouration and fibre damage.

 Treat with James Stainwonder (*furniture fabrics)